DorianDepriester/Elasticipy/JOSS/paper.md

 and integration with existing Python workflows.
 Its modular design and comprehensive documentation make it accessible for both experts and non-specialists.
 In addition, it introduces the concept of *tensor arrays*, allowing to process thousands of tensors at once (e.g. rotation of tensors) in a user-friendly and highly efficient way, in a similar way as in MTEX [@pymatgen].
-In order to highlight the performances of Elasticipy, \autoref{fig:compa} shows CPU required to compute the stress from the elastic strain (through the fourth-order stiffness tensor) and that for evaluating the von Mises equivalent stress, as a function of the number of tensors to consider.
-This evidences that basic operations on tensors is 1 to 2 orders of magnitude faster when using Elasticipy than when using pymatgen implementation.
+In order to highlight the performances of Elasticipy, \autoref{fig:compa} shows wall-time required to compute the stress from the elastic strain (through the fourth-order stiffness tensor) and that for evaluating the von Mises equivalent stress, as a function of the number of tensors to consider.
+This evidences that basic operations on tensors are 1 to 2 orders of magnitude faster when using Elasticipy than when using pymatgen's implementation.

 ![Performance comparison between Elasticipy and pymatgen.\label{fig:compa}](ElasticipyVSpymatgen.png){ width=75% }

 Nevertheless, as tensor algebra is not the core of pymatgen, efforts have been made to allow conversions from pymatgen to Elasticipy, and vice versa.
+It also allows direct imports of material data from [the Materials Project](https://next-gen.materialsproject.org/) [@MaterialsProject] through its API.

 # References